 EIP participants are either directly court ordered into the program or are placed into the program by the Sheriff.
 The Sheriff's criteria for acceptance into EIP are:

-- Sentenced to two years or less.
+- Sentenced to 18 months or less.
 Also must have a minimum of 30 days remaining to serve.

 - No outstanding charges, detainers, or out-of-state time.